tigellus/Markdown/2. Mechanical Ventilation/07. Arterial Blood Gasses/Arterial Blood Gasses.md

 [WRONG] This patient's acid base disorder is both compensated and corrected [RIGHT] This patient'sacid base disorder is neither compensated nor corrected [WRONG] This patient's acid base disorder is compensated but not corrected

-# ~Question 11
-What is partial compensation?

-[RIGHT] The primary disorder continues and the opposing system begins to adjust (partially or completely) [WRONG] The primary disorder is repaired: all acid base parameters return to normal

 # Anion Gap